 Creating a schedule is especially important for teams operating in various time zones.
 When your team members’ working hours don’t overlap, it may affect the team’s overall workflow.
 Additionally, it becomes extremely challenging to collaborate.

-Plan your work schedule to avoid such conflicts.
+To avoid such conflicts, plan your work schedule using a schedule maker app.
 It would be best to set 2-3 hours daily when everyone should be present.
 Inform your team in advance about the planned schedule to get them ready to adjust their working hours.

 To ensure everyone’s meeting deadlines, use project management software such as ClickUp, Asana, or Trello.
 Set due dates for all tasks and define priority.

 According to the Clutch, unplugging after work is one of the biggest challenges for remote workers.
 22% of remote workers find it difficult to stop working after 8 hours.